- Type of qualification

 English language requirements

-If English is not your first language you must also supply a copy of your results in an Academic International English Language Testing System (IELTS) test.
-IELTS is the only test accepted.
-You must have achieved at least 6.5 across all bands with no band less than 6.5 within the preceding two years.
+You need to demonstrate your ability to communicate and comprehend English sufficiently to protect the health and safety of the public (section 16 (a) & (b) HPCA Act 2003).
+If English is not your first language you must provide your results in an Academic International English Language Testing System (IELTS) test or an approved alternative English Language test.
+You must have achieved at least 6.5 across all bands with no band less than 6.5 (or equivalent score in an approved alternative English Language test) within the preceding 2 years.

 Campus